-The Family Educational Rights and Privacy Act (FERPA) gives students certain rights with respect to their education records.
+The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
+See Section "6" below on your right to prevent the disclosure of directory information.
 The FERPA rights of students are:

 (1) The right to inspect and review your education records.